 - Overnight camps are also called Residential camps, because you are a resident when at camp.

 You will need your camps Federal EIN number (also called a Tax ID number) and street address in order to process your claim.
-For Classroom Antics Tech Camps, this information is on your original camp receipt.
+For Classroom Antics, this information is on your original camp receipt.

 Eligible dependents are usually restricted to children under 13 years of age.
 Each employer’s flexible spending rules are different, so contact your HR coordinator for details on your plan.
-Some benefits may be found online like CIGNA‘s.
+Some benefits may be found online.

 Have you expensed a day camp before?
 Please comment below so we can learn how it went.